35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 45. Visit Antigua during the holy week

-If you happen to be in Guatemala for Easter you must get to Antigua for the Holy Week (Semana Santa) but make sure you book in advance as it’s a very popular event for locals as well and hotels get booked out quickly.
+If you happen to be in Guatemala for Easter, you must get to Antigua for the Holy Week (Semana Santa), but make sure you book in advance as it’s a very popular event for locals as well, and hotels get booked out quickly.

-Especially the Indigenous population has a profound sense of religion and spirituality which is manifested at its best during Easter.
+Especially the Indigenous population has a profound sense of religion and spirituality, which is manifested at its best during Easter.

-It is in fact a unique event, where their religious sentiment is expressed in one of the richest displays of local art and traditions, including chants, food, ceremonies, and performances.
+It is, in fact, a unique event, where their religious sentiment is expressed in one of the richest displays of local art and traditions, including chants, food, ceremonies, and performances.

 Local communities will wear their original costumes, altars are generously decorated with flowers and fruits of all sorts, and the most elaborate rugs are displayed along the streets.

-Antigua is the most popular place to celebrate the holy week but you can also see special ceremonies in Quetzaltenango, Chiantla (Huehuetenango), Villa Nueva (Guatemala), San Andres Semetabaj (Quiche) and Chicabal (Quetzaltenango).
+Antigua is the most popular place to celebrate the holy week, but you can also see special ceremonies in Quetzaltenango, Chiantla (Huehuetenango), Villa Nueva (Guatemala), San Andres Semetabaj (Quiche), and Chicabal (Quetzaltenango).

-Multiple days tours from Antigua
+Multiple-day tours from Antigua

-Here below I will share some of the most interesting multi-day tours.
+Below, I will share some of the most interesting multi-day tours.

 Where to eat in Antigua